-This information sheet from Great Ormond Street Hospital (GOSH) explains about antibiotic resistance and Carbapenemase-producing Enterobacteriaceae (CPE) bacteria and why this has become a worldwide public health issue.
-It explains how these organisms are passed on and what we are doing at GOSH to reduce the chance of them spreading.
+This information sheet from Great Ormond Street Hospital (GOSH) explains about antibiotic resistance and multidrug- resistant organisms (MDROs) and why this has become a worldwide public health issue.
+It explains how these organisms are passed on and how they can be treated.
+It also explains about things we are doing at GOSH to reduce the chance of them spreading.